 Let us not neglect meeting together, for where two or three are gathered in the name of the Lord, the Lord is present with them.
 (Heb.
 10:25 and Matt.
 18:20)

 With summer months comes busy traveling and the fellowship of the church can become scattered.
-So in the months of July and August for this year’s dates, River Road Church, Baptist takes a midweek break to worship together in a relaxed environment.
+So in the months of July and August, River Road Church, Baptist takes a midweek break to worship together in a relaxed environment.
 We gather to pray, to sing, and to embrace the slow summer evening Sabbath time together.